YouTube Stamper

 • Are users able to use the Stamper feature to create timestamps while watching a video?

-1. Participants were invited to find and open the new feature, after which the purpose and functionality of the feature was explained.
+1. Participants were invited to find and open the new feature, after which the purpose and functionality were explained.

-3. Notes were taken as to their actions while performing the exercise, and follow-up questions were asked about pain points and feedback.
+3. Notes were taken on their actions while performing the exercise, followed by pain-point and feedback questions.

 Usability Testing Results

-• Most participants were not able to immediately identify where the new feature was, and had to be prompted in order to find it.
+• Most participants could not immediately identify where the new feature was.

-• Participants almost always preferred using the auto-timestamp button rather than the manual entry fields, and some feedback was received suggesting that the manual fields were superfluous.
+• Participants strongly preferred the auto-timestamp flow, and some feedback suggested manual fields were unnecessary.

 Iterated Designs